DVB Demos 2020

 This demonstration starts with OnScreen Publishing‘s DVB-I metadata manager and generator, which can deliver Service Registries, Service Lists and Content Guides.

-Using DVB-I as a master ingest format, the channel metadata and feeds will be adapted to OTT-B and distributed over existing infrastructure using cable (DOCSIS/GPON), satellite (Astra 19.2E) and terrestrial (ATSC3.0/DVB-T2).
+Using DVB-I as a master ingestion format, the channel metadata and feeds is adapted to OTT-B and distributed over existing infrastructure using cable (DOCSIS/GPON), satellite (Astra 19.2E) and terrestrial (ATSC3.0/DVB-T2).

-The content distribution format will use a variant of DVB-MABR based on low-latency HLS using HTTP/3, TLS1.3 and QUIC, combined with an updated ROUTE profile for transport over satellite and terrestrial using both DVB-GSE and ATSC3.0 ALP.
+The content distribution format is based on DVB-MABR but relies on low-latency HLS using HTTP/3, TLS1.3 and QUIC, combined with an updated ROUTE profile for transport over satellite and terrestrial using DVB-GSE and ATSC3.0 ALP respectively.
+Next revision will include DVB-GSE over DVB-T2.

-The transceiver will be the smart gateway device called LEAF, that will announce the media services on the local network to be automatically discovered, bootstrapped and, in standard unicast, playback the media on any standard device like a tablet, smartphone, laptop, TV, set-top box or smart speaker using a lightweight client.
+The transceiver will demonstrate a low power smart in-home gateway, called “LEAF – SmartCast” (patent pending), that announces media services on the local network to be automatically discovered, bootstrapped and, in standard unicast, playback the media on any standard device like a tablet, smartphone, laptop, TV, set-top box or smart speaker using a lightweight client.

 The DVB-I Reference Client is an open source project developed by Sofia Digital together with the DVB Project to demonstrate and validate different aspects the DVB-I service discovery and metadata specification while offering an example of how the client could look.